-You’ve been blessed with another 365 days of potential business, but there’s a problem.
+You’re looking forward to another year of potential business, but there’s a problem.
 It’s going to be hard for your small business to flex that new product muscle when you’re carrying the weight of last year’s inventory.
-Chances are, if particular products aren’t moving quickly, the demand isn’t there.
-All this means is that it’s time to get creative with your sales strategies.
+Chances are, if particular products aren’t moving quickly, the demand has slowed.
+All this means is that it’s time to get creative with your marketing strategies.
 Here are 5 tips and tools to help get you going.

 1. Offer a discount.

 Sometimes it’s not the product, but the merchandising that’s the problem.
-You can give that merchandise some new life by repositioning it to a more prominent section of your website or store.
-A great way to do that is building a new landing page for “Last Chance” items, where you’ll get another opportunity to peak your customers’ interests.
+Try repositioning that merchandise to a more prominent section of your website or store to give it some new life.
+Another great way to do that is by building a landing page for “Last Chance” items, where you’ll get another opportunity to pique your customers’ interests.

-It’s easy to give up on stagnate merchandise that’s not moving, but it doesn’t have to be hard for you to find ways to give it fresh legs.
-If you’re looking for more ways to give sales a boost in the new year, we’ve also got 19 tips to help you grow your business in 2019.
+It’s easy to give up on merchandise that’s not moving, but it doesn’t have to be hard to give it fresh legs.
+If you’re looking for more ways to boost sales this year, we’ve got tips for bringing holiday momentum into the new year.